buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 ### Locate Creature

-* **Magic List**: Divination
+* **Magic List**: Animal or Plant
 * **Level**: 4, Common
 * **Casting Time**: 2 Actions
 * **Range**: Self
 * **Duration**: Concentration, maximum 1 hour

 Describe or name a creature that is familiar to you.
-You sense the direction to the creature's location, as long as that creature is within 300 meters of you.
+You sense the direction to the creature' \*\*s location, as long as that creature is within 300 meters of you.
 If the creature is moving, you know the direction of its movement.

 The spell can locate a specific creature known to you, or the nearest creature of a specific kind (such as a human or a unicorn), so long as you have seen such a creature up close (within 9 meters) at least once.
-If the creature you described or named is in a different form, such as being under the effects of a polymorph spell, this spell doesn't locate the creature.
+If the creature you described or named is in a different form, such as being under the effects of a polymorph spell, this spell doesn' \*\*t locate the creature.

-This spell can't locate a creature if running water at least 3 meters wide blocks a direct path between you and the creature.
+This spell can' \*\*t locate a creature if running water at least 3 meters wide blocks a direct path between you and the creature.

 **For each Magic Critical Success** obtained in the Magic Check, the distance increases by another 300m.